dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/web-host.md

 ASP.NET Core apps configure and launch a *host*.
 The host is responsible for app startup and lifetime management.
 At a minimum, the host configures a server and a request processing pipeline.
 The host can also set up logging, dependency injection, and configuration.

-::: moniker range="<= aspnetcore-1.1"
+::: moniker range=">= aspnetcore-3.0"

-For the 1.1 version of this topic, download [ASP.NET Core Web Host (version 1.1, PDF)](https://webpifeed.blob.core.windows.net/webpifeed/Partners/Web-Host_1.1.pdf).
+This article covers the ASP.NET Core Web Host.
+The Web Host remains available only for backward compatibility.
+The Generic Host is recommended for all app types.
+For more information, see [the Host section of the Fundamentals overview](xref:fundamentals/index#host).

 ::: moniker-end

-::: moniker range=">= aspnetcore-2.1 <= aspnetcore-2.2"
+::: moniker range="<= aspnetcore-2.2"

-This article covers the ASP.NET Core Web Host (<xref:Microsoft.AspNetCore.Hosting.IWebHostBuilder>), which is for hosting web apps.
-For information about the .NET Generic Host ([IHostBuilder](/dotnet/api/microsoft.extensions.hosting.ihostbuilder)), see <xref:fundamentals/host/generic-host>.
+This article covers the ASP.NET Core Web Host, which is for hosting web apps.
+For information about the .NET Generic Host, which can be used with other kinds of apps [the Host section of the Fundamentals overview](xref:fundamentals/index#host).

 ::: moniker-end

-::: moniker range="> aspnetcore-2.2"

-This article covers the ASP.NET Core Web Host ([IWebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder)).
-In ASP.NET Core 3.0, Generic Host replaces Web Host.
-For more information, see [The host](xref:fundamentals/index#host).

-::: moniker-end

 ## Set up a host

 Create a host using an instance of [IWebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder).
 This is typically performed in the app's entry point, the `Main` method.
-The builder method name, `CreateWebHostBuilder`, is special name that identifies the builder method to external components, such as [Entity Framework](/ef/core/).

 In the project templates, `Main` is located in *Program.cs*.
 A typical app calls [CreateDefaultBuilder](/dotnet/api/microsoft.aspnetcore.webhost.createdefaultbuilder) to start setting up a host: